hcrlau/Cyclistic-Bike-Share-Analysis/README.md

 **2. Why would casual riders buy Cyclistic annual memberships?**

-- ***Cost Savings:*** Casual riders who frequently use the same routes (e.g., Streeter Dr & Grand Ave or DuSable Lake Shore Dr & Monroe St) for leisure, can save significantly with membership plans.
+- ***Cost Savings:*** Casual riders who frequently use the same routes (e.g., Streeter Dr & Grand Ave or DuSable Lake Shore Dr & Monroe St) for leisure can save significantly with membership plans.
+While one-time travelers may not benefit, recurring local leisure riders can take advantage of the cost savings and flexibility offered by annual or monthly memberships.

 - ***Convenience:*** Membership could appeal to riders seeking greater flexibility and unlimited access, offering lower costs per ride and making it ideal for those who take multiple rides or enjoy extended leisure trips.
+Monthly membership options could also attract casual riders who prefer short-term commitments.

+- ***Promotions, Benefits and Incentives:***

-- ***Promotions and Benefits:*** Offering incentives like discounts for memberships at high-traffic casual stations or during popular leisure times (e.g., weekends), along with exclusive perks such as priority access to bikes during peak hours, discounted rates for friends and family, or invitations to member-only events, can encourage casual riders to switch to memberships.
+  - Offering incentives like discounts for memberships at high-traffic casual stations or during popular leisure times (e.g., weekends) can encourage casual riders to switch to memberships.

+  - Exclusive perks such as priority access to bikes during peak hours, discounted rates for friends and family, or invitations to member-only events add additional value.

+  - Introducing a point-based reward system, where casual riders earn points for each trip they take and redeem them for discounts on memberships, could also motivate frequent casual riders to transition to membership.

 **3. How can Cyclistic use digital media to influence casual riders to become members?**

 - ***Targeted Advertising:*** Use geo-targeted ads near high-frequency casual rider stations (e.g., Streeter Dr & Grand Ave) and during popular riding times (weekends or midday hours) to highlight membership benefits like unlimited rides and cost savings.
+Ads can also feature specific messages for tourists and occasional riders, promoting short-term memberships or the flexibility of reusing the membership on future visits.

 - ***Personalized Offers:*** Leverage ride data to send personalized email or app-based promotions to frequent casual riders, showcasing cost savings and membership perks tailored to their usage patterns.